CommonAccord/Site-My/Doc/A/Startup.md

 Ti=Startup

 Goal=Let's create a solution of legal documents for startups.
 We'll do this by making a list of useful documents, putting some models up, systematizing them, forking for different use cases.
-Critical to this is (per @mdangear) feedback and use from by startups and incubators.
+Critical to this is (dixit @mdangear) feedback and use by startups, incubators and the legal community.

 Sources=[A/Startup_OtherSites.md]